 Featured speakers: Merging polymer structure with dynamics

-Within each session seven featured speakers will each give invited lectures of 20 minutes supplemented by contributed oral and poster presentations for which abstracts are invited by 13 January 2019.
+Within each session featured speakers will each give invited lectures of 20 minutes supplemented by contributed oral presentations.
+Abstracts for the large poster sessions are invited.
+Submit poster abstracts here.

 Fudan University, China